📈

 Effective Rate on Total Gain

 ⚠️ The marginal rate is a simplified approximation.
 Actual tax depends on your full T1, other deductions, and credits.
-Inclusion rate confirmed at 50% for individuals (CRA, 2026).
-Proposed corporate 66.67% rate pending legislation — consult your accountant.
+The inclusion rate is 50% for individuals, corporations, and trusts (CRA, 2026) — the proposed increase to 66.67% was cancelled and never enacted.

 Advertisement